-DESCRIPTION:
+NAME:

-The Teacher of the Deaf is a specialised teacher, who delivers high quality education and services to learners who attend a Deaf Bilingual Provision of the Enrolled School Ko Taku Reo Deaf Education New Zealand.
-Teachers of the Deaf teach learners who are enrolled in Ko Taku Reo, attending school in a satellite classroom that is based in a mainstream school setting.
-Both schools work in partnership enabling learners to access the partner school programmes and community, when appropriate.

-Please note that all teaching positions are based on the Teaching Council Code and Standards.
-These criteria recognise that teaching is a highly complex activity, drawing on repertoires of knowledge, practices, professional attitudes and values to facilitate academic, social and cultural learning for students with diverse learning needs.
-The Code and Standards are viewed as interdependent and overlapping.
+POSITION: Teacher of the Deaf TENURE: Permanent RESPONSIBLE TO: Assistant Head of Enrolled School Provision Lead Teacher DIRECT REPORTS: Teacher Aides of the Deaf Educational Interpreters DIMENSIONS OF RESPONSIBILITY: Teacher of the Deaf Responsibilities Professional Conduct Professional Relationships and Values Professional Knowledge in Practice DESCRIPTION: and services to learners w Ko Taku Reo Deaf Education are enrolled in Ko Taku Re in a mainstream school se a specialised teacher, who delivers high quality education ho attend a Deaf Bilingual Provision of the Enrolled School on New Zealand.
+Teachers of the Deaf teach learners who eo, attending school in a satellite classroom that is based etting.
+Both schools work in partnership enabling learners ool programmes and community, when appropriate.
+Standards.
+These criteria drawing on repertoires of to facilitate academic, soc ing positions are based on the Teaching Council Code and recognise that teaching is a highly complex activity, knowledge, practices, professional attitudes and values ial and cultural learning for students with diverse learning dards are viewed as interdependent and overlapping.
+SIGNED Teacher of the D DATE leaf SIGNED Head of Enrolled DATE 25 th March 2024 School

-SIGNED

-Teacher of the Deaf

-SIGNED

-DATE

-DATE 20th July 2020

-Head of Enrolled School

-DIMENSIONS OF RESPONSIBILITY.
+DIMENSIONS OF RESPONSIBILITY